DrMarkusVoss/DrMarkusVoss.github.io/_posts/2021-10-19-fun-with-nlp-part1.markdown

 later.
 Now if I look at Siri and its competitors ten years later, then I am a little disappointed on the progress that its „intelligence“ has made.
 A current TV ad praises a new feature, that you can ask the „virtual intelligence“ Alexa what sound a certain animal makes, and then Alexa produces the animals sound (works also on Siri btw).
-But if you look at that feature, and try out its capabilities by experiment (my kids did extensive research on that :wink:), it seems like this feature is implemented pretty straight forward, without much kind of „intelligence“ on the way (only for recognizing the spoken human language).
+But if you look at that feature, and try out its capabilities by experiment (my kids did extensive research on that), it seems like this feature is implemented pretty straight forward, without much kind of „intelligence“ on the way (only for recognizing the spoken human language).